Reader's Guide to the Catalog

 Exceptions to major or minor requirements may be made by the department or program offering the major or minor.

-To receive a graduate degree, a continuously enrolled student must have completed, at the time of graduation, all requirements described in the department and Graduate School sections of the catalog in effect when the student was first admitted and enrolled at the University of Oregon.
-A student who has not maintained continuous enrollment is subject to the requirements described in the department and Graduate School sections of the catalog in effect the first term the student was readmitted by the Graduate School and reenrolled at the University of Oregon.
+To receive a graduate degree, a continuously enrolled student must have completed, at the time of graduation, all requirements described in the department and Division of Graduate Studies sections of the catalog in effect when the student was first admitted and enrolled at the University of Oregon.
+A student who has not maintained continuous enrollment is subject to the requirements described in the department and Division of Graduate Studies sections of the catalog in effect the first term the student was readmitted by the Division of Graduate Studies and reenrolled at the University of Oregon.

-Requests for exceptions to graduate degree requirements must be submitted in writing to the Graduate School prior to graduation.
+Requests for exceptions to graduate degree requirements must be submitted in writing to the Division of Graduate Studies prior to graduation.